Measurement of the mass dependence of the transverse momentum of lepton pairs in Drell-Yan production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Measured observables and unfolding procedure

 The particle level refers to stable particles ($c\tau>1\unit{cm}$), other than neutrinos, in the final state.
 To correct for energy losses due to QED FSR, leptons are ``dressed", \ie, all the prompt photons with a distance smaller than $\Delta R=0.1$ to the lepton axis are added to the lepton momentum.
 The cross section is extracted in the following phase space: leading and subleading dressed leptons satisfying $\pt> 25$ and 20\GeV and $\abs{\eta}<2.4$.
 When at least one additional jet is required, it must satisfy $\pt>30\GeV$, $\abs{y}<2.4$, and be spatially separated from the dressed leptons by $\Delta R>0.4$.

-The cross sections are first extracted separately for the electron and muon channels and are combined to reduce the statistical uncertainties.
+The cross sections are first extracted separately for the electron and muon channels.
+They are compatible for all studied distributions and the two channels are combined to reduce the statistical uncertainties.
 The combined differential cross sections are calculated bin-by-bin as the weighted mean values of the differential cross sections of the two channels.
 The systematic and statistical uncertainties are obtained using the linear combination method described in Ref.~\cite{Khachatryan:2016crw}, considering as fully correlated the uncertainties in the jet energy scale and resolution, the pileup, the background subtraction, \PQb tagging, and the integrated luminosity.
 Other uncertainties are considered as uncorrelated.